JE323/3d-model-icon-generator/README.md

 ### [2.1 - Install Blender 3D](#table-of-contents)

 Follow the instructions provided by Blender3D for how to install the software. https://docs.blender.org/manual/en/dev/getting_started/index.html
-Please note this package is currently only tested with Blender 3D 2.79b and is expected to not function with 2.8 onwards due to the major API changes that were made.

 ### [2.2 - Setup](#table-of-contents)
 Download the github package.